-Neil Tennant and Chris Lowe were big fans of the British TV comedy Absolutely Fabulous.
+Neil Tennant and Chris Lowe were big fans of the British TV comedy Absolutely Fabulous, which lampooned the fake world of PR, marketing and the media.
 That’s hardly a surprise.
 The razor-sharp putdowns and abominable antics of girls behaving badly were pretty revolutionary at the time.
 I don’t think I’d ever heard my flatmate Judi belly laugh so much at anything more than the uproarious first series before or since.
 Even David Bowie tried to get in on the act, attempting to secure the rights to produce an American remake that would have starred Iman in the role of Patsy.

-According to the seminal synthmeisters themselves – tongue firmly in someone’s cheek, no doubt – they came up with the idea for the 2 Unlimited-pastiching high energy campery merely as an excuse to meet and have lunch with the show’s two stars, Jennifer Saunders and Joanna Lumley.
-To seal the deal all profits would benefit the BBC’s Comic Relief charity.
+According to the seminal synthmeisters themselves – tongue firmly in someone’s cheek, no doubt – they came up with the idea for the 2 Unlimited-pastiching high energy campery merely as an excuse to have dinner with the show’s two stars, Jennifer Saunders and Joanna Lumley.
+To seal the deal all profits would benefit the BBC’s Red Nose Day malarkey.
+Neil Tennant:

-Sadly this sad ‘song’ situation says so much about antipodeans that, rather than any their countless other rather more erudite compositions, AbFab is the boys’ most successful Oceanic chart performance ever.
+Unfortunately, this sad ‘song’ situation says so much about antipodeans that, rather than any their countless other rather more erudite compositions, AbFab is the boys’ most successful Oceanic chart performance ever.
 Yup, it’s PSB’s biggest in New Zealand too, flaming Kiwis.
-Hell, some of their other singles even make their greatest hits compilations, unlike this absolutely atrocious aberration.
-Don’t pump up the volume.
+Hell, some of their other singles even make their greatest hits compilations, unlike this absolutely atrocious aberration*.
+The NME were sufficiently appalled.
+Don’t pump up the volume then.

-Ironically the Pets’ second highest charting single in Aus is another comedy record: the U2-Four Seasons monster mash-up, Where The Streets Have No Name-Can’t Take My Eyes Off You, made No.9.
+Ironically the Pets’ second highest charting single in Aus is another comedy record: the U2-Four Seasons monster mash-up Where The Streets Have No Name-Can’t Take My Eyes Off You made No.9.
 But who can resist it when it’s given a live outing, complete with Neil low-kicking his way through the da-DAHHHs with gold lamè cowboys?
-I do hope they were wearing Lacroix, sweetie.
+I do hope they’re Lacroix, sweetie.